 This was one of the first schools in Oklahoma County.
 It was later moved by wagon to the corner of Melrose Lane and Council Road.
 A second building was constructed in 1900 and the present red brick structure was completed in 1938.
 A post office was established at Council Grove on June 11, 1892.
 Two years later, the post office became Council but closed in 1906.

-Located on West Reno Avenue in Oklahoma City
+Location: on West Reno Avenue and South Western Avenue near the Oklahoma River in Oklahoma City

 Once reportedly the largest amusement park west of the Mississippi River, Delmar Garden occupied 140 acres along the North Canadian River.
 The magnificent park, which boasted an outdoor theater, beer garden, dance hall, swimming pool, baseball park, and race track, opened barely a dozen years after Oklahoma City was carved out of a prairie.
 The park operated from 1902 to 1910 when a mosquito epidemic caused by high water closed the park.
 Apache Chief Geronimo once signed autographs here.